xhtml2pdf/xhtml2pdf/doc/source/reference.rst

 Asian Fonts Support
 -------------------

-Now some Asian fonts are available for PDF.
+Now some Asian fonts are available by default for PDF.
 The names are not case sensitive.

 Simplified Chinese: